Cosmetic and Skincare Products are not Actively Approved by the FDA

 The cosmetic industry asks forgiveness rather than permission when it comes to the use (or lack thereof) of some ingredients, leaving room for some misleading product claims to be legally made.
 You are not being outright lied to, but you’re not always given the full truth about the products either.
 That’s just not gucci.
 You deserve so much more.

 Hi!
 Want real metrics on your makeup?
 Stats on your skincare?
-Add your voice to the cosmetic conversation by commenting below!
+Add your voice to the cosmetic conversation by joining our insta community!